8 Tips for Staying Healthy as a Student-Athlete

 Participating in sports has plenty of physical and emotional benefits, but there’s also an element of risk involved.
 It’s not uncommon for athletes at all levels to suffer sports-related injuries that keep them on the sidelines or worse.

-Preventing such injuries is one of the primary goals of Pacific University’s 12-person sports medicine team — comprised of five athletic trainers, three physicians, two chiropractors, a physical therapist and an optometrist versed in sports vision.
+Preventing such injuries is one of the primary goals of Pacific University’s sports medicine team — which includes athletic trainers, physicians, chiropractors, a physical therapist and an optometrist versed in sports vision.

 1. Don’t specialize too early.

 Young athletes should try a wide variety of sports and exercises so that their bodies become better-conditioned to respond to stress, said Dr. Brian Bettencourt, head team physician and expert in sports medicine.